 Poa secunda(Poa scabrella);

 [Achnatherum] spp..
 At another location you can find

 In a California garden this is a nice small mini-tree to plant next to a bird bath.
 This would be swell to plant in the swale between you and the neighbor Sierra Plum, Black Chokecherry, Toyon, and Coffeeberry.

 Prunus subcordata is great for a bird garden.

-Prunus subcordata's fruit is edible.
+Fruit of Prunus subcordata is edible.

 Communities for Prunus subcordata:Mixed-evergreen Forest, Riparian (rivers & creeks) and Yellow Pine Forest.